Mental Health CareConnect

 There is no limit to how many times you can use Mental Health CareConnect.
 However, if you reach out multiple times and we do not seem to be helping or meeting your goals, or if you need additional care, our providers may advise you to follow up with the community resources we have suggested.

-If you or a family member are in crisis, are suicidal, homicidal, or otherwise at imminent risk, you should call the national suicide prevention lifeline (800-273-8255), call 911, or go to the nearest emergency room.
+If you or a family member are in crisis, are suicidal, homicidal, or otherwise at imminent risk, you should call 911, call 988 to speak with crisis support, or go to the nearest emergency room.
 Mental Health CareConnect is not a crisis or suicide hotline, is not a substitute for an emergency room, and cannot coordinate ER visits, psychiatric hospitalization, or law enforcement intervention.

 Yes.
 You may leave a confidential message after hours and a Mental Health Navigator will get back to you within one business day.